 Ostuni, also known as the White City, is one of the greatest jewels of the Puglia region.
 Built on top of a hill, Ostuni rises tall above the olive groves and sea of green below it.

-With winding alleyways, whitewashed stone buildings, and plenty of historic charm, this southern Italian city that can’t be missed.
+With winding alleyways, whitewashed stone buildings, and plenty of historic charm, this southern Italian city is one of the best cities to visit in Italy and can’t be missed.

 No Puglia itinerary would be complete without a stop at this majestic destination.
 Between the unique local culture, the breathtaking old buildings, and the lure of the many little trattorias, shops, and cafes, there is plenty to enjoy in Ostuni.